kakawait/awesome-european-cloud/readme.md

 - [Clever cloud](https://www.clever-cloud.com/) - Clever Cloud is an IT Automation platform.
 We manage all the ops work while you focus on your business value :fr:.
 - [Scalingo](https://www.scalingo.com/) - Scalingo is a high-availability platform as a service (PaaS) with an expert support.
 We remove the pain of handling servers, application stacks, software dependencies and databases.
 We host more than 50 different technologies and support 6 different databases :fr:.
+- [Platform.sh](https://platform.sh/) - The cloud PaaS to develop, deploy and host websites and web apps :fr:.

 ### Storage